 NEW FOR SCHOOL NUTRITION

-The USDA allowed school districts to operate under the Summer Meal Program for the whole school year.
+The USDA will allow school districts to operate under the Seamless Summer Option for the 2021-22 school year.
 This allows our school nutrition department to serve everyone 18 years and younger for free.
 All SCPS students will receive both breakfast and lunch meals at no cost.

 When we are operating in person school, menus will be posted on the website.
 We are operating under the serve method which means all meals will be the same for everyone.
 Each student will be served one of each item on the menu.
-High Schools have an alternate menu selection.
+Middle and High Schools have an alternate menu selection.
 Each meal will include a milk.
 We will accommodate food allergies to best of our ability.
 Menus are subject to change due to the availabilty of food.

 SCPS SCHOOL NUTRITION CONTINUES THE CEP PROGRAM